vq-labs/vq-labs.com/README.md

 # What is it?
-Source files for the VQ-Labs web page vq-labs.com / vq-labs.de / viciqloud.com.
+Source files for the VQ-Labs web page vq-labs.com.

 # What is used?
 bootstrap 3, npm, gulp with html/css/js/json/img minify + uglify